Akgul Amanmuradova: 2011–2013

 Amanmuradova failed to win a single match in Australia, losing in the first round of the Brisbane International, the Hobart International and the Australian Open.

 She won her first match of the season in Pattaya, Thailand, competing at the Pattaya Open where she defeated seventh seed Zheng Jie in the first round.
 She then defeated Chanelle Scheepers to book a quarterfinal place against No. 4 seed Daniela Hantuchová.
 Her run ended, however, after a drubbing by Hantuchová.

-She then competed at the Dubai Tennis Championships, but lost in the first round to wildcard receiver Sania Mirza.
+She then competed at the Dubai Championships, but lost in the first round to wildcard receiver Sania Mirza.

 Amanmuradova started off the 2012 season falling in the qualifying draws of both Brisbane and the Australian Open.
 She then represented Uzbekistan at the 2012 Fed Cup in Shenzhen, China.
 She won her singles match against Ayu Fani Damayanti, but lost both doubles matches.

 Amanmuradova then lost early in Pattaya and Kuala Lumpur, to Vera Zvonareva and Agnieszka Radwańska, respectively.
 She failed to qualify for the Premier Mandatory tournaments in Indian Wells and Miami, and also lost in the first round at Osprey.

 As the clay-court season began, she managed to make it to the main draw of Charleston, but was beaten by Jill Craybas.
 She was given a lucky loser spot in Stuttgart where she upset Dominika Cibulková in round one, her biggest win since 2010.
 However, she could not hold on to the good form, as she lost early in Budapest, Cagnes-sur-Mer and Prague.
 She was also beaten in the qualifications at Roland Garros.

 On grass, she lost in round one at the Rosmalen Open.
 She also lost in the first round of 2012 Wimbledon Championships, to Petra Kvitová in straight sets.